Configure TrustWeave

 For Testing:

-Use testkit factories from com.trustweave.testkit.services:
+Use testkit factories from org.trustweave.testkit.services (only for services without SPI):

 Step-by-Step Guide